in

 Official presentation of 16-35mm PZ

-They also have some selection of electronically operated zooms like the Sony 16-35mm PZ lens which is quite amazing for video users.
+They also have a selection of electronically operated zooms like the Sony 16-35mm PZ lens, which is quite amazing for video users.

-It’s simple, since their release of the 24mm 1.4 GM, almost every lenses have been a home run when it comes to performances.
+It’s simple: since their release of the 24mm 1.4 GM, almost every lens has been a home run when it comes to performances.
 They have been releasing stellar lenses after stellar lenses.

 The Color Science